joo-young-lee/TunnelCNN/README.md

 # Data Description
-labeld with letter "a": car crash, tire skid sounds that must be detected labeld with letter "b": enviromental sound from tunnels that can be disregard
+labeld with letter "a": car crash, tire skid sounds that must be detected</>
+labeld with letter "b": enviromental sound from tunnels that can be disregard